-The finished product, Shool Prashamana Dashemani Churna was subjected to the for Pharmacognostical study its and microscopic features. organoleptic The organoleptic study was conducted on sample and the dried for powder microscopy, sample was dissolved in small quantity of water.
+The finished product, Shool Prashamana Dashemani Churna was subjected to the for Pharmacognostical study its and microscopic features. organoleptic The organoleptic study was conducted on sample and for powder the dried microscopy, sample was dissolved in small quantity of water.
 The microscopy of the sample was done without stain and after staining with Phloroglucinol + HCl.
 Microphotographs of Shool Prashamana Dashemani Churna was also taken under Carl-Zeiss trinocular microscope.